Invalid carriage: United Kingdom Ministry of Health contracts (1948–1978)

-See www.invalidcarriageregister.org

 Other countries

 Fritz Fend, a former technical officer with the Luftwaffe, also designed a three-wheel invalid carriage in 1948.
 The first version was unpowered, with the single wheel situated at the front.
 His powered version had a 38cc Victoria two-stroke engine, with a chain-driven single rear wheel; the two wheels at the front were used for steering.
-This latter version was called the Fend Fritzer, and some 250 were made between 1948 and 1951, when production ceased.
+This latter version was called the Fend Flitzer, and some 250 were made between 1948 and 1951, when production ceased.

 Invalid carriages were also made in other countries, including Simson DUO in East Germany, SMZ in the Soviet Union, and Velorex in Czechoslovakia.

 The Duo was made initially by VEB Fahrzeugbau und Ausrüstungen Brandis (VEB FAB) from 1973 until 1978, whereupon manufacture was transferred to VEB Robur, more famous for making trucks in Zittau.
 Because many of the components are common with the Simson, the Duo is often classified as a Simson.
 Production ceased in 1989.